Dear Balaji,

 Dear Gopal,

-About the question of time and energy, answer to your comments lie in Neha’s brief but befitting response to your comments, as they lie just after your comments.
-But I know you won’t like to admit where your presumption and policy becomes wrong.
-Probably you consider yourself as the most expert HR professional (?).
+Regarding the question of time and energy, the answer to your comments can be found in Neha's brief but fitting response to your comments, placed just after yours.
+However, I understand that you may not be inclined to admit when your presumptions and policies are incorrect.
+Perhaps you consider yourself the most expert HR professional?

-In fact, it is not the management, but it is the individual HR professional who doesn’t like to spend even a few minutes at the very initial stage to find out the root cause as against his own presumptions.
+In reality, it is not the management but the individual HR professional who may be reluctant to spend even a few minutes at the initial stage to uncover the root cause rather than rely on their own presumptions.

 From India, Delhi